 A mysterious syndrome in which men come down with a flu-like illness after an orgasm may be caused by an allergy to semen.

-Men with the condition, known as the post-orgasmic illness syndrome, or POES, POIS, and documented in medical journals since 2002, get flu-like symptoms such as feverishness, runny nose, extreme fatigue, and burning eyes immediately after orgasms.
+This according to Dutch scientists, men with the condition known as the things you learn on this program, even as hosts, Men with the condition known as the post-orgasmic illness syndrome or POAS, P-O-I-S, and documented in medical journals since 2002, get flu-like symptoms such as feverishness,

 Symptoms can last for up to a week.

-Marcel Waldinger, a professor of sexual psychopharmacology at Utrecht University in the Netherlands, published two studies in the Journal of Sexual Medicine, which suggests that men with POAS have an allergy to their own semen, and the treatment known as hyposensitization therapy can help reduce its impact.
+Marcel Waldinger, a professor of sexual psychopharmacology at Utrecht University in the Netherlands, published two studies in the Journal of Sexual Medicine, which suggests that men with POAS have an allergy to their own semen.

-Waldinger said that while the syndrome is probably rare, it is likely that many men who suffer with it do not know that it is a recognized condition, and so do not come forward to doctors.
+Waldinger said that while the syndrome is probably rare, it is likely that many men who suffer with it do not know that it is a recognized condition and so do not come forward to doctors.

-Now who would in the world would associate the two?
+Who in the world would associate the two?

 And does it affect women for crying out loud?

-This thing uh says it only affects men.
+This thing says it only affects men.

-Thirty-three of them agreed to undergo a standard skin prick allergy test using a diluted form of their own semen.
+33 of them agreed to undergo a standard skin prick allergy test using a diluted form of their own semen.

-Of those 29, or 88% had a positive skin reaction indicating an autoimmune response or allergic reaction.
+Of those, 29 or 88% had a positive skin reaction indicating an autoimmune response or allergic reaction.

 We'll be back.